Rebellion of the Seven States

 The Rebellion of the Seven States or Revolt of the Seven Kingdoms (七国之乱 (七國之亂, Qī Guózhī Luàn)) took place in 154 BC against the rule of Emperor Jing of Han dynasty by its regional semi-autonomous kings, to resist the emperor's attempt to centralize the government further.
+The rebellion was crushed by the Han Imperial forces within three months, and the powers of the Imperial Court grew exponentially afterward.

 Background

 At the beginning of the Han dynasty, Liu Bang—Emperor Gaozu of Han—created princely titles for many of his relatives in certain territories that accounted for between approximately one-third to one-half of the empire.
 This was an attempt to consolidate Liu family rule over the parts of China that were not ruled directly from the capital under the commandery (郡县 (郡縣, jùnxiàn)) system.

 During the reign of Emperor Wen, these princes were still setting their own laws, but in addition they were minting their own coins (albeit with Emperor Wen's approval) and collecting their own taxes.
 Many princes were effectively ignoring the imperial government's authority within their own principalities.
 When Emperor Jing became emperor in 157 BC, the rich principality of Wu was especially domineering.